cognidox/OfficeToPDF/OfficeToPDF/README.txt

                               the page
   /word_footer_dist <pts>   - the distance (in points) from the footer to the bottom
                               of the page
-  /pdf_page_mode <mode>     - controls how the PDF will open with Acrobat reader. <mode> can be
+  /pdf_layout <layout>      - controls how the pages layout in Acrobat Reader. <layout> can be
                               one of the following values:
+                                onecol       - show pages as a single scolling column single       - show pages one at a time twocolleft   - show pages in two columns, with oddnumbered pages on the left twocolright  - show pages in two columns, with oddnumbered pages on the right twopageleft  - show pages two at a time, with odd-numbered pages on the left twopageright - show pages two at a time, with odd-numbered pages on the right /pdf_page_mode <mode>     - controls how the PDF will open with Acrobat reader. <mode> can be one of the following values:
-							    full      - the PDF will open in fullscreen mode bookmarks - the PDF will open with the bookmarks visible thumbs    - the PDF will open with the thumbnail view visible /version                  - print out the version of OfficeToPDF and exit
+							    full      - the PDF will open in fullscreen mode bookmarks - the PDF will open with the bookmarks visible thumbs    - the PDF will open with the thumbnail view visible /pdf_append               - append the generated PDF to the end of the PDF destination /pdf_prepend              - prepend the generated PDF to the start of the PDF destination /version                  - print out the version of OfficeToPDF and exit